publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt4/m__us_usc_t29_s1107.md

     1987—Subsec. (d)(3)(C).
 [Pub.
 L. 100–203][/us/pl/100/203], § 9345(a)(1), added subpar.
 (C).

     Subsec. (d)(5).
 [Pub.
-L. 100–203][/us/pl/100/203], § 9345(b)(1), inserted at end “After December 17, 1987, in the case of a plan other than an eligible individual account plan, stock shall be considered a qualifying employer security only if such stock satisfies the requirements of subsection (f)(1) of this section.”
+L. 100–203][/us/pl/100/203], § 9345(b)(1), inserted at end “After December 17, 1987, in the case of a plan other than an eligible individual account plan, stock shall be considered a qualifying employer security only if such stock satisfies the requirements of subsection (f)(1).”

     Subsec. (d)(9).
 [Pub.
 L. 100–203][/us/pl/100/203], § 9345(a)(2), added par.
 (9).